pablogd-hashi/hashistack-gcp/docs/wiki/getting-started/Prerequisites-and-Setup.md

 ## Overview

 This page covers everything you need to install and configure before deploying the HashiStack infrastructure on Google Cloud Platform.

+**Repository Focus:** This repository is focused on **Consul Enterprise** and **Nomad Enterprise** deployments, with other HashiCorp products (Vault, Boundary, Packer, Terraform) playing supporting roles in the deployment workflow and infrastructure automation.

 This guide assumes you'll use **HCP Terraform** (recommended) for state management and variable storage, with local `tfvars` as an alternative option.

 ## Required Tools